Army vs. Missouri Armed Forces Bowl NCAA Football Odds, Plays and Insights | December 22, 2021

 Missouri Stats and Trends

-- This year, the Tigers have just two ATS wins in five games as an underdog of 4 points or more.
+- This season, the Tigers have two against the spread wins in four games as an underdog of 6.5 points or more.

-- Missouri's games this year have gone over the point total in 58.3% of its opportunities (seven times in 12 games with a set point total).
+- Missouri's games this season have gone over the point total seven times in 12 opportunities (58.3%).

-- Missouri is 2-7 against the spread and 6-3 overall in games when it puts up more than 22.3 points.
+- When Missouri records more than 22.3 points, it is 2-7 against the spread and 6-3 overall.

-- When Missouri totals more than 320.3 yards, the team is 1-8 against the spread and 5-4 overall.
+- Missouri is 1-8 against the spread and 5-4 overall when the team totals more than 320.3 yards.

-- This season the Tigers have 12 turnovers, three fewer than the Black Knights have takeaways (15).
+- The Tigers have 12 giveaways this season, while the Black Knights have 15 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.